MikeHathaway/Zombie-game/README.md

 # Zombie-game

-//ZOMBIE SIMULATION GAME or 'Mikes game of Zombies'
+ZOMBIE SIMULATION GAME or 'Mikes game of Zombies'

-//Game of autnomous agents with user defined rules, and an overriding goal of living as long as possible.
+Game of autnomous agents with user defined rules, and an overriding goal of living as long as possible.
-	//Secondary goal of establishing order?
-		//If so, how do you define order?
-		//Could be interesting to randomly generate personality trai

-	//Played at Society scale
-		//Each pixel represents an autonomous agent

-		//Actions will be taken by these agents as a reflection of their surroundings
+It is played at a society scale, with each pixel representing an autonomous agent.
+Actions are taken by agents as a result of their surroundings.
-			//More than one pixel out

-	//This game is turn based
+This game is turn based.

+TO DO:
+	Secondary goal of establishing order?
+If so, how do you define order?